cofinley/FluentForeverVocabBuilder/README.md

 - Because the app is in disarray right now (v1.0.0, April 2019) and review sessions are a pain.
     - Words are repeated over and over, sometimes endlessly
+    - Update, May 2019: Bugs are fixed, but I think I like this better anyway.
 - I found I like having editable notes that I have full control over.
 - App is maybe worth it ($10/mo) for its pre-made content, grammar difficulty levels, and hopes of tutors.
 But other than that, Anki is much more mature and flexible.
 - We can also use Google Images here over Bing b/c of small scale.